UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 Missionary work at Madagascar effectively ceased, and though further persecutions followed in 1849, the Malagasy Christian Church persisted underground.
 A false report of the death of Queen Ranavalona reached London in early 1852, and rumours of other changes prompted William Ellis, approaching the age of sixty, to volunteer to visit the island for the first time.[^⁠29]

 William Ellis left England on 14 April 1853 in the _Indiana_, a ‘fine iron screw steam-ship’, on which he found the engine room ‘a place of great attraction… where the wonderful adjustment of the vast machinery, and easy working of the whole, notwithstanding the motion of the sea, often excited intense admiration’.
-He learned from the Scottish engineer that under full force the ship used thirty tons of coal a day, its propeller making 3540 revolutions an hour, each propelling them nineteen feet forwards.[^⁠30]
+He learned from the Scottish engineer that under full force the ship used 30 tons of coal a day, its propeller making 3540 revolutions an hour, each propelling them 19 feet forwards.[^⁠30]

-Another consequence of the steam engine was the sixty gallons of fresh water it condensed each day, a significant luxury compared to sea voyages Ellis had completed under sail three decades earlier.
+Another consequence of the steam engine was the 60 gallons of fresh water it condensed each day, a significant luxury compared to sea voyages Ellis had completed under sail three decades earlier.
 After refuelling at St. Vincent, the vessel reached Ascension on 6 May, where Ellis attempted to make some photographs.
-When he developed the negatives, however, he discovered they were significantly overexposed, even though he significantly reduced the exposure time he would have used in England.[^⁠31]
+When he developed the negatives, however, he discovered they were significantly overexposed, even though he had massively reduced the exposure time he would have used in England.[^⁠31]

 On 22 May, the _Indiana_ arrived at Cape Town, the Colony having recently been granted a parliament in which the franchise was racially blind (but restricted to males with property worth over £25).
 Ellis met James Cameron, a missionary artisan at Madagascar between 1826 and 1835, who was to accompany him on his journey.
 Cameron was the first person at the Cape to use the calotype process, in 1848, and had been making daguerreotypes professionally since 1850.[^⁠32] The pair left four days later, on 26 May, and by 7 June had arrived at Mauritius.
-There they met John Le Brun, still serving as an LMS missionary after nearly forty years, now assisted by his two sons.
+There they met John Le Brun, still serving as an LMS missionary after nearly 40 years, now assisted by his two sons.

-Ellis was extremely sea-sick on the weeklong voyage to Madagascar, made on a small schooner, and on arrival was confronted on arrival by the ‘revolting spectacle’ of the skulls of some of the twenty-one sailors who had been killed during an unsuccessful combined French and British attack on the town in June 1845, fixed onto high poles at Tamatave, a port on the East of the island.[^⁠33]
+Ellis was extremely sea-sick on the weeklong voyage to Madagascar, made on a small schooner, and on arrival was confronted by the ‘revolting spectacle’ of the skulls of some of the 21 sailors who had been killed during an unsuccessful combined French and British attack on the town in June 1845, fixed onto high poles at Tamatave, a port on the East of the island.[^⁠33]

 A canoe approached with the harbour master, asking who they were in ‘imperfect English’.
-When told they brought a letter for the queen from the traders at Mauritius, they were told she had already demanded compensation for the 1845 attack:
+When told they had brought a letter for the queen from the traders at Mauritius, they were told that she had already demanded compensation for the 1845 attack:

-He asked if it was right to go to a country and shoot down the people because we did not like their laws?
+> He asked if it was right to go to a country and shoot down the people because we did not like their laws?
 He soon informed us that he had been a member of the embassy sent to Europe in 1837; that he had visited France and England, and knew that whoever went to reside in either of these countries must be subject to the laws of the county so long as they remained there[^⁠34].

 They sent letters to Cameron’s old friends in Antananarivo, as well as to the Queen, requesting to visit the capital.
 During the time they spent waiting at the coast for a reply, Ellis attempted to learn Malagasy, and was struck that many words appeared the same as those he knew form Eastern Polynesia.
 He also made a collection of plants, some of which he presented to the Crystal Palace on his return.[^⁠35]